6170-fa20/shotener-vue-sample-app/README.md

 This sample app showcases how to deply your Vue app to Heroku.

 ## The way Vue builds
 When you run "npm run build" Vue compiles your app into the dist folder. 'dist' is the folder name by default.
-You can change line 43 in app.js to use dist instead of public.
-The issue with that is now everytime you make a change you have to build the app again in order to see the changes in the dist folder.
+You can change line 43 in app.js to use dist instead of public so you only need to run one server.
+The issue with that is now every time you make a change you have to build the app again in order to see the changes in the dist folder.
 This is why Vue has a dev server.
 This dev server allows you to make changes and see them in real time.
-But this means you have to run 2 servers effectively.
+But this means you have to run 2 servers.

 'npm run server' starts the Vue dev server whiles 'npm run awesome' starts the express server.